 Working from home might not be for everyone.
 But, with the recent COVID-19 pandemic, it has caused many organizations to make the digital shift.
 For this reason, Trupanion has transitioned to a fully-remote workforce for the health and safety of its team members.
-I have been working remotely for six months and I love the benefits of remote work.
+I have been working remotely for a year and I love the benefits of remote work.
 In fact, one of the best perks is the daily companionship of my furry family members.
 Read on to learn more about the benefits of working at home with a puppy in a multi-pet household and how it helps my work-life balance.

 Why I love remote work: working at